 Estimates vary, however, because we do not know where all the resources are and we do know how quickly we will use them.
 It is thought that with new discoveries these fossil fuels will last well into the next century.

-These sources of energy are relatively cheap and most are easy to get and can be used to generate electricity.
+These sources of energy are relatively cheap and most are easy to get and can be used to generate power.

 When these fuels are burned they produce the gas carbon dioxide, which is a greenhouse gas and is a major contributor to global warming.
 Transporting oil around the world can produce oil slicks, pollute beaches and harm wildlife.